openshift/openshift-origin-design/designs/virtualization/4.x/create-vm-dropdowns/create-vm-dropdowns.md

 'Boot operating system via' field options

 ![Create VM - General](img/1-2.jpg)
-Selecting an option form the 'Boot operating system via' field will expose below all the fields required to connect the VM to an OS image source.
+Selecting an option from the 'Boot operating system via' field will expose below all the fields required to connect the VM to an OS image source.
 For example: on selecting the 'Existing PVC' option, additional fields will appear below, required to select a PVC available on the cluster.
 The disk name should be added here as well to establish a better link between this step and the Storage step.
-An infobox will notify the user that a disk will be added to to the disks list on the Storage step.
+An info alert will notify the user that a disk will be added to to the disks list on the Storage step.

 ![Create VM - OS disk on list](img/1-3.jpg)
 Within the storage step, the disk added on the general step will appear as the first item on the list.